loopdash/loopdash/src/glossary/theme.md

 title: Theme - Loopdash
 h1: Theme
 h2: What does it mean?
-summary: A theme in WordPress is a collection of files that determine the visual appearance and layout of a website.
+description: A theme in WordPress is a collection of files that determine the visual appearance and layout of a website.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly